William Shatner, TV's Capt. Kirk, blasts into space

 VAN HORN, Texas (AP) — Hollywood’s Captain Kirk, 90-year-old William Shatner, blasted into space Wednesday in a convergence of science fiction and science reality, reaching the final frontier aboard a ship built by Jeff Bezos’ Blue Origin company.

-The “Star Trek” hero and three fellow passengers hurtled to an estimated 66 miles (106 kilometers) over the West Texas desert in the fully automated capsule, then safely parachuted back to Earth in a flight that lasted just over 10 minutes.
+The “Star Trek” actor and three fellow passengers hurtled to an altitude of 66.5 miles (107 kilometers) over the West Texas desert in the fully automated capsule, then safely parachuted back to Earth in a flight that lasted just over 10 minutes.

-““You have done something,” an exhilarated Shatner told Bezos as he emerged from the capsule, the words spilling from him in a torrent. ”What you have given me is the most profound experience."
-He added: “I hope I never recover from this.”
+“What you have given me is the most profound experience," an exhilarated Shatner told Bezos after emerging from the capsule, the words spilling from him in a soliloquy almost as long as the flight.
+“I hope I never recover from this.
+I hope that I can maintain what I feel now.
+I don’t want to lose it.”

-He said that going from the blue sky to the blackness of space was a moving experience that made him wonder, “Is that the way death is?”
+He said that going from the blue sky to the utter blackness of space was a moving experience: "In an instant you go, whoa, that’s death.
+That’s what I saw.”

 Shatner became the oldest person in space, eclipsing the previous record — set by a passenger on a similar jaunt on a Bezos spaceship in July — by eight years.
 The flight included about three minutes of weightlessness and a view of the curvature of the Earth.